apache/pekko/akka-docs/src/main/paradox/typed/persistence.md

 ### PersistenceId

-The @apidoc[akka.persistence.typed.PersistenceId] is the stable unique identifier for the persistent actor in the backend event journal and snapshot store.
+The @apidoc[persistence.typed.PersistenceId] is the stable unique identifier for the persistent actor in the backend event journal and snapshot store.

 @ref:[Cluster Sharding](cluster-sharding.md) is typically used together with `EventSourcedBehavior` to ensure